tthreeoh/streamify/README.md

 # streamify
-ffmpeg script to converting Videos for streaming with H264/ACC without noticeable loss in quality.
+ffmpeg script for converting Videos for streaming with H264/ACC without noticeable loss in quality.

 More info to come, you simply provide an input file.
 If nothing else is passed, file will be appended with the default TAG